英語で説明する【初詣とおみくじ】

 また、お賽銭を入れるときの動詞は、tossthrow などが使われます。

-Visitors throw/toss money into the offering box, which is placed in front of the haiden (main building of the shrine or temple).
+Visitors throw/toss money into the offering box that is placed in front of the haiden (main building of the shrine or temple).

 (参拝者は神社や寺院の拝殿の前に置かれたお賽銭箱にお金を投げ入れます。)